-With the removal of all topsoil and deleterious materials, within the footprint of the proposed buildings, the native soil or engineered fill surface will be considered to be an acceptable subgrade surface on which to commence backfilling for the floor slab.
+It is anticipated that all existing fill material will be removed during the proposed building excavation and the basement floor slab will be placed over a glacial till subgrade.
 OPSS Granular A or Granular B Type II, with a maximum particle size of 50 mm, are recommended for backfilling below the floor slab.
-The upper 150 to 200 mm of the sub-slab fill should consist of 19 mm clear crushed stone.
+The upper 150 to 200 mm of the subslab fill should consist of 19 mm clear crushed stone.